jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ![*Christine Peterson*](images/Chapter-02/People/Christine-Peterson/Christine_Peterson_2009.jpg "Christine Peterson")

 Christine Peterson[^115] was a technologist who was part of the group that would become the OpenSource Initiative.
 She is generally credited with coining the term, *"Opensource,"* as a differentiator from *"Free Software"*.
+Though there is evidence that the term *Opensource* was actually [in use 10 to 20 years prior](https://lunduke.substack.com/p/who-really-coined-the-term-open-source "webpage linking to article about opensource").

 #### Eric S. Raymond